-Figures 4 shows that SG pressure.
-In the event of an accident, the main feedwater supply to the SG is cut off and the steam generator inventory of the steam generator gradually decreases, but auxiliary feedwater supply is supplied to maintain the cooling function of the secondary system.
+Figures 4 shows that SG WR Level.
+In the event of an accident, the main feedwater supply to the SG is cut off and the SG inventory gradually decreases, but auxiliary feedwater supply is supplied to maintain the cooling function of the secondary system.